 While spending time at the beach is a big part of most traveler’s itineraries, water sports are readily available for those who want to spend time on the water.

-There are plenty of watersports centres offering equipment hire and lessons in activities like sailing, scuba diving, wakeboarding and kite surfing all around the island.
+Be sure to pack all your water sports gear because you’ll find activities like sailing, scuba diving, surfing, paddle boarding, and kite surfing all around the island.
 Speedboats, jet skis and banana boats are also incredibly popular.

 “Banana boats, ringos, parasailing and flying mattresses are among a range of inflatable fun to be had on the sea.
-Pedalos, paddleboards and kayaks are available for hire at most of the bigger resorts, usually from the beaches.”
+Pedalos, paddle boards, and kayaks can be hired at most of the bigger resorts, usually from the beaches.”

 And then there are independent activities you don’t need to hire equipment for, like snorkeling (take your own mask to save on hire costs), cliff jumping, and swimming.